ethman/slakh-utils/README.md

 ## About Slakh
 The Synthesized Lakh (Slakh) Dataset is a new dataset for audio source separation that is synthesized from the [Lakh MIDI Dataset v0.1](https://colinraffel.com/projects/lmd/) using professional-grade sample-based virtual instruments.  **Slakh2100** contains 2100 automatically mixed tracks and accompanying MIDI files synthesized using a professional-grade sampling engine.
 The tracks in **Slakh2100** are split into training (1500 tracks), validation (375 tracks), and test (225 tracks) subsets, totaling **145 hours** of mixtures.

 Slakh is brought to you by [Mitsubishi Electric Research Lab (MERL)](http://www.merl.com/) and the [Interactive Audio Lab at Northwestern University](http://music.cs.northwestern.edu/).
-For more info, please visit [the Slakh website](http://www.slakh.com/).
+For more info, please visit [the Slakh website](http://www.slakh.com/)

-**IMPORTANT: The orignal Slakh2100 has duplicate MIDI files, some some of which are present in more than one of the train/test/validation splits!
-See [Make Splits](#make-splits) below for the fix!**

 ## Table of Contents